isaakmwenje/MedicalAssistant/README.md

 > Previous versions are located there too.🔖
 ## 🧘‍♂️Motivation
 I have deep passion in beautiful UIs, mobile development and solving hurdles in general so —.
-I made  a Farmdrive application for a starting point.
+I made  a Medical assistant application.
 ## 🛣Roadmap
 The next few alpha releases focus on the following:
   * [ ] optimal performance